Kim Kardashian’s Butt Controversy: 200K Instagram Followers Gained After Losing 100K Followers Days Ago?

 Naturally, most would assume the reasons why the Keeping Up With The Kardashians star initially lost 100,000 Instagram followers was because they were angry with her for lying about herself and posting photoshopped pictures for years.
 The real question is – how was Kim able to gain the 100,000 followers back?
 More importantly, how was she able to gain another 100,000 followers on top of that?
 Did she really gain 200,0000 new followers or did some of her old followers decide to give her a second chance?

 One theory is that Kim Kardashian did actually gain 200,000 new followers.
-Even in the comment’s section of the article posted on Inquisitr early this morning, many slammed the plastic surgeon and anyone else who was leaving negative comments about Kim Kardashian’s untouched butt photos.
+Even in the comment’s section of the article posted on the Inquisitr early this morning, many slammed the plastic surgeon and anyone else who was leaving negative comments about Kim Kardashian’s untouched butt photos.
 One commenter noted that even with the cellulite Kim Kardashian still looks better in a bikini than most people.
 Could the 200,000 followers have been able who decided to follow Kim because they were annoyed that she was being body shamed?

 While Kim Kardashian hasn’t had much to say about the whole butt controversy, she did post a picture with the caption “hey” which most media outlets assumed was a response.
 She has since also shared pictures of herself enjoying a cup of tea which suggests she is not fazed by the butt controversy in the slightest.